Homemade Soft Sourdough Pretzels {Easy Recipe}

 If the dough is too sticky, lightly dust your work surface and hands with flour while shaping the pretzels.
 Be careful not to add too much flour, as it can affect the texture.

-sourdough pretzels
+sourdough pretzel

 Tips